 - Adding an image,

 Showing Visitors to Cached Copies of Pages?

 The patent filing describes many different approaches to delivering visitors to sections of pages where the query terms they searched with appear on those pages, and one of the alternatives would have visitors arriving at the search engine’s cached copy of a page, scroll down to the appropriate spot, rather than the page itself.

 I could possibly see doing that when someone clicks on the “cache” link that often appears with search snippets, rather than visiting the page itself, but the patent filing doesn’t tell us that it would show a cached copy of a page only in that instance.

 As a searcher, would you find being delivered to the middle of a page helpful if that’s where the terms that you searched for appeared?
 I know that I’ve sometimes had to use the search function on my browser to find the words I’ve searched for to find a web page.

-As a designer or site owner, would it disturb you if visitors arrived at your pages below the fold?
-If the look and feel of your site was changed by the search engine to accent where query terms appear on the page?
+Would it disturb you as a designer or site owner?
+Would it disturb you if visitors arrived at your pages below the fold?
+If the search engine changed the look and feel of your site to accent where query terms appear on the page?
 Or if your visitors ended up at Google’s cached copy of your page instead of on your site?